L. Murugan

-Loganathan Murugan (born 29 May 1977) is an Indian politician and advocate currently serving as minister of state in the Minister of State for Parliamentary Affairs, Ministry of Fisheries, Animal Husbandry and Dairying and Ministry of Information and Broadcasting.
+Dr. Loganathan Murugan (born 29 May 1977) is an Indian politician and advocate currently serving as minister of state in the Ministry of Parliamentary Affairs, and Ministry of Information and Broadcasting.
 On 7 July 2021, he was made a union minister of state prior to which he was the state president of the Tamil Nadu unit of the Bharatiya Janata Party.

 Personal and early life

-Murugan was born into a Telugu-speaking, Scheduled Caste Arunthathiyar family.
+Murugan was born into a Telugu-speaking family.
 He was born to L Varudammal, Loganathan on 29 May 1977 in Konur of Namakkal district of Tamil Nadu.

 Murugan did his law degree at Tamil Nadu Dr. Ambedkar Law College, Chennai and got his master's degree and PhD at University of Madras.
 Inspired by Hindutva ideology during his college days in 1997, he joined the Akhil Bharatiya Vidyarthi Parishad, and later the Rashtriya Swayamsevak Sangh.
 He has practiced law for at least 15 years also serving as the Standing Counsel to the Government of India at Madras High Court.
 As a lawyer He has appeared in various cases on behalf of the BJP.

 He is fluent in English, Tamil and Telugu.